szczyglis-dev/py-gpt/docs/source/modes.rst

 .. image:: images/v3_img.png
    :width: 800

-Image generation using DALL-E is available in every mode via plugin "DALL-E 3 Image Generation (inline)".
+Image generation using DALL-E is available in every mode via plugin "Image Generation (inline)".
 Just ask any model, in any mode, like e.g. GPT-4 to generate an image and it will do it inline, without need to mode change.

 .. image:: images/v3_img_chat.png
    :width: 800